stephank/docker-for-mac-nfs/README.md

 filesystem called `osxfs`, which has less than stellar performance.

 These scripts modify the ramdisk to setup NFS instead.
-The `import.sh` script imports the stock ramdisk into a Docker image.
-The `make.sh` script starts a container from that image, copies in the files from `extra/`, and runs `container-script.sh`.
-The container filesystem is then dumped back to a ramdisk, ready for use.
+The `import.sh` script imports the stock ramdisk.
+The `make.sh` script starts a container that modifies its contents, adding files from `extra/`, and running `container-script.sh` in a chroot shell.
+The contents is then dumped back to a ramdisk, ready for use.

 The current setup is to add the `nfs-utils` package, and a custom init script